Similarity between the kinematic viscosity of quark-gluon plasma and liquids at the viscosity minimum: Kinematic viscosity

+which depends on the particle mass only but not on the inter-particle separation or the nature of interactions.
+Setting $m=m_p$ gives $\nu_c\approx 10^{-7}~{\rm\frac{m^2}{s}}$ as in (\ref{nuqgp}).

-Interestingly, the same result follows from an estimation of the diffusion constant that features in the mean-square displacement of particle motion, $D$.
-We note that $D$ is different from $D_s$ in Eq. (\ref{ds}). $D$ coincides with $\nu$ and $D_s$ in the gas-like regime of particle dynamics at high temperature where the same momentum transfer mechanism governs both Navier-Stokes and diffusion equations \cite{frenkel} ($D$ and $\nu$ are different in the liquid-like regime at low temperature, where viscosity is $\propto 1/D$).
-At low temperature where liquid dynamics combines oscillatory motion and diffusive jumps between quasi-equilibrium positions and where liquid relaxation time $\tau$ is the time between these jumps, where $D\approx\frac{a^2}{\tau}$ \cite{frenkel}.
-As temperature increases and $\tau$ becomes comparable to the shortest timescale in the system $\tau_0$ (in liquids $\tau_0$ is on the order of Debye vibration period of about 0.1 ps), the oscillatory component of particle motion is lost and particles start moving continuously, corresponding to the dynamical crossover discussed above \cite{Trachenko_2015}.
+Second, the same result for $\nu$ of about $10^{-7}~{\rm\frac{m^2}{s}}$ in Eq.~(\ref{nuqgp}) follows from the estimation of the diffusion constant that features in the mean-square displacement of particle motion, $D$.
+We note that $D$ is generally different from $D_s$ in Eq. (\ref{ds}). $D$ coincides with $\nu$ and $D_s$ in the gas-like regime of particle dynamics at high temperature where the same momentum transfer mechanism governs both Navier-Stokes and diffusion equations \cite{frenkel} ($D$ and $\nu$ are different in the liquid-like regime at low temperature, where viscosity is $\propto 1/D$).
+At low temperature where particle dynamics combines oscillatory motion and diffusive jumps between quasi-equilibrium positions and where relaxation time $\tau$ is the time between these jumps, $D\approx\frac{a^2}{\tau}$ \cite{frenkel} (we note that $\tau$ bears no relation to the Israel-Stewart relaxation time $\tau_\pi$ appearing in higher-order relativistic hydrodynamics to overcome the well-known causality problems of the first-order linearised formulation).
+As temperature increases and $\tau$ becomes comparable to the shortest timescale in the system $\tau_0$ (in liquids $\tau_0$ is on the order of Debye vibration period of about 0.1 ps), the oscillatory component of particle motion is lost and particles start moving continuously, corresponding to the dynamical crossover discussed above and the Frenkel line \cite{Trachenko_2015,f2,f1}.
 At the crossover, $D\approx\frac{a^2}{\tau_0}$.
-For QGP, $\tau_0$ can be evaluated using the Planckian relaxation time \cite{Zaanen:2018edk}:
+The same result follows for the kinematic viscosity $\nu_c=va$ in the regime $L=a$ at the dynamical crossover if $v$ at the crossover is written as $v\approx\frac{a}{\tau_0}$.
+Approximating the inter-parton distance $a=0.5$ fm \cite{pasechnik} by $a_p$ gives $D=\nu_c\approx\frac{a_p^2}{\tau_0}$.
+If we relate the shortest timescale $\tau_0$ to the Planckian relaxation time \cite{Zaanen:2018edk}: